laprej/photons/README.md

 Green is good and means the sphere received enough photons for communication to take place.
 Red is bad and means it did not receive enough photons.
 Colors will vary between these two extremes as appropriate.

+To repeat our experiments, you may run the following commands:

+    ./render -input refloormapsobj/AE_Quads_Control.obj -num_photons_to_shoot 10000
+	./render -input refloormapsobj/AE_Quads_No_Transmit.obj -num_photons_to_shoot 10000

+Of course, shooting 10000 photons will take quite a while.
+Considering using a smaller number (such as 500 or 1000).